Image

 Notable Matters

-• Member of senior team managing multiple aspects of the products liability litigation in Northrup v.
-Covidien, where a U.S. District Court Judge handed down a decisive pre-trial victory based on key admissions from Plaintiff’s expert that were quoted extensively in the Court’s opinion dismissing the case.
+• Defended products liability litigation in Northrup v.
+Covidien, where a U.S. District Court Judge handed down a decisive pretrial victory based on key admissions from plaintiff’s expert that were quoted extensively in the Court’s opinion dismissing the case.

-• Served as lead counsel for the Special Litigation Committee of a Fortune 50 company in connection with shareholder derivative litigation relating to breach of fiduciary duty allegations arising out of the nationwide opioid crisis.
+• Counsel for the Special Litigation Committee of a Fortune 50 company in connection with shareholder derivative litigation relating to breach of fiduciary duty allegations arising out of the nationwide opioid crisis.

-• Defended Fortune 50 company against CCTA and RICO claims against the City of New York.
+• Defended Fortune 50 company against CCTA and RICO claims brought by the City of New York.

 • Member of senior team defending the NFL in its landmark concussion litigation class action settlement and in related cases for the Kansas City Chiefs and Arizona Cardinals.

-• Defense of Fortune 100 company accused of fraud in the sale of fund-linked notes to foreign investors.
+• Defended Fortune 100 company accused of fraud in the sale of fund-linked notes to foreign investors.

 • Represented largest New York City charter school network in multiple lawsuits, including the dismissal of a complaint seeking to collect approximately $100 million in rent.